Buy or Sell WeWork Inc. (WE) Stock Now | Don't Try to Be a Top Gun

-WeWork Inc. (NYSE:WE) went down by -7.09% from its latest closing price compared to the recent 1-year high of $9.83.
-The company’s stock price has collected -16.56% of loss in the last five trading sessions.
+WeWork Inc. (NYSE:WE) went up by 11.11% from its latest closing price compared to the recent 1-year high of $9.83.
+The company’s stock price has collected -17.81% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/13/22 that WeWork’s Once Robust Cash Reserves Have Dwindled, Raising Chances of Default

 Is It Worth Investing in WeWork Inc. (NYSE :WE) Right Now?